 Julia Jensen Smolka

 Julia has extensive litigation experience.
-She represents both defendants and plaintiffs in lawsuits, which include landlord tenant disputes, condominium association collections, homeowner disputes, vender disputes and real estate transactions including real estate broker’s commission disputes.
-She has experience drafting contracts, leases, surrogacy contracts, business sales transactions and settlement agreements with an eye toward anticipating potential litigation and protecting her client.
+She represents both defendants and plaintiffs in lawsuits, which include landlord tenant disputes, condominium association collections, homeowner disputes, contractor disputes, probate disputes, and real estate transactions including real estate broker’s commission disputes.
+She has experience drafting contracts, leases, business sales transactions and settlement agreements with an eye toward anticipating potential litigation and protecting her client.

 Julia prides herself in being accessible to her clients.
 She can translate excessive legalese into something her clients will understand.
 She will explain the cost benefits of any legal action, because even if a client is right, there are costs to go forward with any legal action.
 She won’t file suit without going ahead and explaining the costs of the legal work, so the client can make an informed decision.